gbdev/gb-asm-tutorial/src/resources.md

 - [RGBDS' online documentation](https://rgbds.gbdev.io/docs/) is always useful!
   Notably, you'll find [an instruction reference](https://rgbds.gbdev.io/docs/gbz80.7) and [the reference on RGBASM's syntax and features](https://rgbds.gbdev.io/docs/rgbasm.5).
 - [Pan Docs](https://gbdev.io/pandocs) are _the_ reference for all Game Boy hardware.
-  It's a good idea to consult it if you aare unsure how a register works, or if you're wondering how to do something.
+  It's a good idea to consult it if you are unsure how a register works, or if you're wondering how to do something.
 - [gb-optables](https://gbdev.io/gb-opcodes/optables) is a more compact instruction table, it becomes more useful when you stop needing the instructions' descriptions.